jjjeorgee/Nigeria_Covid_Stats_Analysis/README.md

 ![alt](https://github.com/jjjeorgee/Portfolio-Projects/blob/61b007560bfa539d208dbbb13c6f207e77911f54/wew.PNG)

 #### Abstract
    This is a project utilizing SQL to perform an exploratory analysis of COVID-19 data from the month of February 2020 to the month of March 2022, specifically from Nigeria.

 This data is taken from multiple sources chief of which is [OurworldinData.org](https://ourworldindata.org/).
-Key metrics have been noted from the available data, and a Tableau dashboard containing visualizations of these metrics can be found [Here](https://public.tableau.com/app/profile/oladimeji.olaniyan/viz/NigeriaCOVID-19Data/Dashboard1).
-The SQL code utilized in performing the exploration can be viewed in this [repository](https://github.com/jjjeorgee/Nigeria_Covid_Stats_Analysis/blob/main/Nigeria%20COVID%20data(SQL%20Data%20Exploration%20Project).sql)

 #### Objectives
 This analysis is aimed at exploring a few key metrics.